 If you don’t have illusions in your head, and something bad happens, what do you do?
 You accept it as a lesson.
 While when you have a vision in your brain, you get stressed out because things didn’t happen the way you planned.
+And then we start to hate ourselves.
 Choose what affirmations you want to have, do you really need what you are imagining?

 If you don’t learn to accept bad thing you can’t make it.
 Indians said open old wounds and fill them with love.
 Christianity says to forgive, forgive others and yourself.
 In Zen there is positive and negative, the only thing we need to learn is to accept both.
 The moment you start to create images in your head about future you put yourself in the cage.
 Choose wisely in what cage you want to be.